Code-Institute-Submissions/pet-shelter-project/TESTING.md

 ## Mobile responsiveness

 To test the website for mobile responsiveness I've been using the [Google Chrome devtools](testing-screenshots/chrome-devtools.png) throughout the coding of the media queries.
 I manually used the sliders to go through different screen sizes.
 I've also used all of the [pre-configured screen sizes](testing-screenshots/devtools-phones.png) in the devtools to test if things looked okay.
-The only issue that I found is that for some phone screen sizes the landscape mode is kind of zoomed in or sub-optimal looking, while on other phone screen sizes it looks perfectly fine.

 **_[Back to top](#contents)_**